togglz/togglz/kotlin/README.md

 }
 ```

+Now, whenever you need a `Feature` you would create a Feature instance by using the name of your feature enum value as implementation:
+ `Feature { KotlinTestFeatures.BAR.name}`

-Create a spring config that creates a `FeatureManager`and a `FeatureProvider`:
+For this to work you need to create a spring configuration that creates a `FeatureManager`and a `FeatureProvider`:

 ```
 @Configuration